navneet-43/FacebookPublishMaster/replit.md

 - Comprehensive error handling and user feedback
 - Videos must upload as actual media files to Facebook, not as text links
 - System should prioritize actual video file uploads over link fallbacks
+- Use Alright Tamil page for testing video uploads and demonstrations

 ## Technical Implementation Notes
 - Excel import now accepts accountId parameter from frontend